plmcdowe/School/Purdue-CS/SQLite-ML/2-README-IOT.md

 ## **Environment(s):**
 ### **-- Raspberry Pi 3b+ *and*  Pi 5:**
 > *❗*when running **sentiment analysis** with Transformers, the Pi 3b+ ran out of memory and the process was killed.
+> This was not a problem for the Pi 5, which ran everything!
 >
 > **+ Ubuntu Server 24.10 "oracular"**
 >>